katattakd/dotfiles/README.md

 # todo
 - improve backup/restore process
-- simplify/streamline configs as much as possible
-  - simplify/streamline install process as much as possible
+- further automate firefox setup
-  - maybe move back from flatpak to native apps?
+- switch from manjaro to arch
-- automate system installation process as much as possible
-- separate / remove device specific configuration
+- limit / separate / remove device specific configuration

 ## Setup/update instructions (Partial install)
 1. Install the following programs (or a subset of the following).
 Dependencies of configs are listed in nested form: